ivancheban/documentation-theme-jekyll-gh-pages/pages/mydoc/mydoc_wordpad.md

 ## Drawing and inserting a Paint drawing

-Open Paint separately
+To draw an image in Paint and insert it in WordPad:

-Create your drawing in Paint
+1. Create your drawing in the Paint window.

+    {% include image.html file="paint-drawing.png" caption="Drawing in Paint" %}

-Select the entire drawing (Ctrl+A)
+2. Select the entire drawing by pressing <keyboard>Ctrl</keyboard>+<keyboard>A</keyboard>
 Copy the drawing (Ctrl+C)
 Switch back to WordPad
 Place the cursor where you want to insert the drawing